 See Plone installation requirements for detailed requirements.

-- You need at a dedicated or virtual private server (VPS) with 512 MB RAM available.
+You need at least a dedicated or virtual private server (VPS) with 512 MB RAM available.
 Shared hosting is not supported unless the shared hosting company says Plone is good to go.

-Plone can run on all popular desktop or server operating systems, including Linux, OS X, BSD and Microsoft Windows.
-(Note: currently there is no binary installer for Plone 5 on Windows, we recommend using the Vagrant kit)
+Plone can run on all popular desktop or server operating systems, including Linux, macOS, BSD and Microsoft Windows.

 Running Plone in production will normally also entail other software for optimal security and performance, like a front-end webserver, caching, and firewall.